-The initial alert should be provided by the Government No. 6 Convent Place Duty Officer.

-The Department of Education will be responsible, when advised to do so by the C3 committee, for alerting all schools and other educational establishments during term time to ensure that all pupils and students are sheltered in doors and that all external doors and windows are closed.
+The initial alert should be provided by the Civil Contingencies Coordinator.
+The Department of Education will be responsible, when advised to do so by the SCG, for alerting all schools and other educational establishments during term time to ensure that all pupils and students are sheltered in doors and that all external doors and windows are closed.
 The same arrangements for informing private householders will be applied, except initial calls will be made by telephone as a matter of priority.
-See Section 10, Informing and Warning the Public.
+See Section 8, Informing and Warning the Public.

-In addition it will be necessary to ensure that each school / educational establishment has adequate means of communication either as an emergency priority maintained telephone and / or radio.
-Normal daily school drinking water should be adequate but alternative stocks of bottled water should be considered for up to 4 hours.
-Beyond this time the C3 committee will need to consider actions to either maintain children in the schools or transport to their homes.
+In addition it will be necessary to ensure that each school / educational establishment has adequate means of communication.
+Normal daily school drinking water should be adequate but alternative stocks of bottled water will be provided if necessary.

-8.7.8 Building and Technical Services
+Building and Technical Services